 Members of religious communities also benefit from the internship program.
 The center offers a spiritual director internship and practicum lasting nine months to help those called to ministry to care for themselves and the people they serve.
 They also offer one-on-one counseling, retreats, and workshops on topics relevant to religious life.

 The Claret Center’s influence is wide-reaching.
-The center provides services to two Claretian parishes in Chicago—Our Lady of Guadalupe and Holy Cross—as well other at-risk, high-poverty communities where affordable psychological services are not readily available.
+The center provides services Our Lady of Guadalupe in Chicago, as well other at-risk, high-poverty communities where affordable psychological services are not readily available.
 Without this care, those suffering from depression, anxiety, addiction, and the aftereffects of violence, both gang and domestic, are not able to function as productive and healthy individuals.

 To learn about this program, the community it serves, and the issues it addresses, visit our Impact Blog.